-As sustainability, resource efficiency, and economic viability continue to gain prominence, agricultural by-products are increasingly being utilized across various industries, offering innovative solutions to waste management challenges while promoting environmentally friendly alternatives to conventional materials.1 The growing focus on circular economy principles highlights the vital role of agricultural wastes in advancing environmental sustainability.
-Among these agricultural by-products, spent coffee grounds have emerged as a promising raw material for the production of activated carbon (AC), a highly effective adsorbent for environmental remediation, particularly in wastewater treatment.2
+As sustainability, resource efficiency, and economic viability continue to gain prominence, agricultural by-products are increasingly being utilized across various industries, offering innovative solutions to waste management challenges while promoting environmentally friendly alternatives to conventional materials.1 The growing focus on circular economy principles highlights the vital role of agricultural wastes in advancing environmental sustainability.2 Among these agricultural by-products, spent coffee grounds have emerged as a promising raw material for the production of activated carbon (AC), a highly effective adsorbent for environmental remediation, particularly in wastewater treatment.3

-Water pollution caused by synthetic dyes from industries such as textiles, leather, and paper manufacturing remains one of the most pressing environmental concerns.
-These dyes, often toxic, persistent, and non-biodegradable, pose a significant threat to aquatic ecosystems by blocking light penetration, disrupting photosynthesis, and depleting oxygen levels in water.3 Furthermore, many synthetic dyes contain carcinogenic and mutagenic compounds that can bioaccumulate in aquatic organisms, causing long-term ecological and health risks.

-Traditional methods, including photocatalysis, biodegradation, membrane filtration, electrochemical oxidation, and coagulation, have been developed to address this issue, but each method comes with its own set of limitations, such as high energy demands, chemical usage, and slow processing times.4
+Water pollution caused by synthetic dyes from industries such as textiles, leather, and paper manufacturing remains one of the most pressing environmental concerns.4 These dyes, often toxic, persistent, and non-biodegradable, pose a significant threat to aquatic ecosystems by blocking light penetration, disrupting photosynthesis, and depleting oxygen levels in water.5 Furthermore, many synthetic dyes contain carcinogenic and mutagenic compounds that can bioaccumulate in aquatic organisms, causing long-term ecological and health risks.6 Traditional methods, including photocatalysis, biodegradation, membrane filtration, electrochemical oxidation, and coagulation, have been developed to address this issue, but each method comes with its own set of limitations, such as high energy demands, chemical usage, and slow processing times.6-7

-Among these treatment methods, adsorption using activated carbon has proven to be one of the most effective, offering advantages like simplicity, high efficiency, low energy consumption, and the ability to remove a wide range of organic pollutants, including dyes.5 However, the use of powdered or fine-grained activated carbon (AC) presents challenges in terms of recovery, reusability, and mechanical stability, limiting its widespread application in large-scale wastewater treatment.6

-In response to these challenges, this study introduces an innovative solution by developing eco-friendly granular adsorbents derived from spent coffee grounds.
-By integrating activated carbon with biopolymers such as chitosan (CS) and sodium alginate (AL), this study enhances the adsorbent's structural stability and efficiency in dye removal.
-Chitosan, a biodegradable and non-toxic biopolymer, and sodium alginate, known for its gel-forming capabilities and high water stability, offer valuable functional groups that further improve the adsorptive properties of the material.7 This approach not only provides a sustainable method for coffee ground waste utilization but also contributes to an effective, environmentally friendly solution for wastewater treatment and the removal of organic pollutants.
+Among these treatment methods, adsorption using activated carbon has proven to be one of the most effective, offering advantages like simplicity, high efficiency, low energy consumption, and the ability to remove a wide range of organic pollutants, including dyes.8 However, the use of powdered or fine-grained activated carbon (AC) presents challenges in terms of recovery, reusability, and mechanical stability, limiting its widespread application in large-scale wastewater treatment.9 and sodium alginate (AL), this study enhances the adsorbent's structural stability and efficiency in dye removal.
+Chitosan, a biodegradable and non-toxic biopolymer, and sodium alginate, known for its gel-forming capabilities and high water stability, offer valuable functional groups that further improve the adsorptive properties of the material.10 This approach not only provides a sustainable method for coffee ground waste utilization but also contributes to an effective, environmentally friendly solution for wastewater treatment and the removal of organic pollutants.